margauxlep/project-clezemath/index.md

 <h1 style="color: #990000;">What shootings generated the most reaction?</h1>

+For each shooting, we defined a reaction score.
+The reaction score was computed as the relative increase between the total number of quotes before the shooting and the total number of quotes after the shooting.
+Although imperfect, it captures how much more (or less) the media have been talking about guns after the shooting.

 The following map shows all 48 shootings by location.
 The larger the circle, the larger the corresponding media outrage.
+You can hover each point to get extra information about the shooting (location type, weapon type, gender of shooter...).
 <iframe src="map.html" width="100%" height=500 frameBorder="0"></iframe>

 <h1 style="color: #990000;">What features are likely to influence the reaction?</h1>